Johnny-Knighten/hill-climbing/README.md

 # Hill Climbing

 This is a java based implementation of the hill climbing optimization algorithm.
-There are two versions of hill climbing that is implemented: classic Hill Climbing and Hill Climbing With Random Restarts.
+There are two versions of hill climbing
+implemented: classic Hill Climbing and Hill Climbing With Random Restarts.
 The code is written as a framework so the optimizers supplied can be used to solve a variety of problems.
-Users simply need to create a class that represents their problem and implement a small set of methods.
+Users simply need to implement a few classes that represent aspects of their problem.

 A brief overview of hill climbing and be found [here](https://github.com/JKnighten/hill-climbing/wiki/Hill-Climbing-Overview).